ngem1/universal-remote-card/README.md

 ## Action Timings

 Double tap and hold actions have user adjustable timings to change how they are triggered.
-These values can be set globally in the general tab or for each custom action.
+These values can be set globally in the general tab or for each custom element.

 ### Hold Time